 |Leg clamps & ankle cushions||YES||YES|

 Or any desirable angle

 |Dimensions||48 x 27 x 61 inches||49 x 26 x 65 inches.|

 Why Is the Teeter More Expensive Than the Ironman?

-As you can see, the Teeter costs about 130$ more than the Ironman.
-In our opinion, this price difference is more about brand popularity and less about quality, but in the end it’s up to you.
+As you can see, the Teeter hangups models all cost more than the Ironman.
+In our opinion, this price difference is more about brand authority and popularity and less about quality, but in the end, it’s up to you.

 And the Winner is…

 The Ironman Gravity 4000 gets a 4.5 rating.